ThatQuiz Test Library Take this test now

 C) Determination of the admissibility of evidence.

-D) Determination of the questions of law.
+D) Determination of the guilt of the accused.

 • 48.
 This is answered by applying relevant legal questions.